root-project/web/manual/graphics/index.md

 ### Drawing objects

-The {% include ref class="TObject" %} class has the virtual method `Draw()` by which objects can be "drawn".
-The object is "drawn" on a canvas ({% include ref class="TCanvas" %} class) that contain one or more pads ({% include ref class="TPad" %} class).
+Most of the ROOT classes have a `Draw()` method by which they can be "drawn" on a canvas ({% include ref class="TCanvas" %} class) that contain one or more pads ({% include ref class="TPad" %} class).
 When an object is drawn, you can interact with it.

 - Use the `Draw()` method to draw an object.